ehmicky/design/TRADEMARK_GUIDELINES.md

 ## Introduction

-This document, the "Policy," outlines the policy for the use of our trademarks in "Autoserver", "get-bin-path", "keep-func-props", "log-process-errors", "nve", "portable node.js", "spyd", test-each" and "unix-permissions"
+This document, the "Policy," outlines the policy for the use of our trademarks in "autoserver", "get-bin-path", "keep-func-props", "log-process-errors", "nve", "portable node.js", "spyd", "terminal-theme", test-each" and "unix-permissions"
 (each referred to as the "Project").

 While our software is available under a free and open source software license,